Chelsea-davids6/expense-tracker/frontend/README.md

 ## TODO:

+- Create account (log in/sign up)

-add account (money in account for example savings)
+- add account (money in account for example savings)

-able to add money and subtract from the account as expenses, income or transfer
+- able to add money and subtract from the account as expenses, income or transfer

-transaction history with notes
+- transaction history with notes

-catogories for expenses
+- catogories for expenses

-filtering expenses (eg food)
+- filtering expenses (eg food)

-monthly & yearly summery
+- monthly & yearly summery

-reoccuring transactions
+- reoccuring transactions